Inspiration

 Anton Pavlovich Chekhov

-In this house in Yalta, Chekhov wrote a lotworks, including "The Cherry Orchard" and "Three Sisters".
-Belaya Dacha was bought by the writer himself.
-I bought a piece of the beach with swimming and Pushkin rock near the pier and park in Gurzuf.
-We now own a whole cove, in which a boat or a motorboat can stand.
-The house is lousy, but covered with tiles, four rooms, a large entrance.
-One big tree is mulberry.
+Chekhov wrote a lot in this house in Yaltaworks, including "The Cherry Orchard" and "Three Sisters".
+The White Dacha was bought by the writer himself.
+I bought a piece of the coast with a swimming area and Pushkin Rock near the pier and park in Gurzuf.
+We now own a whole bay, where a boat or launch can be moored.
+The house is lousy, but roofed with tiles, four rooms, a large entryway.
+One large tree - mulberry.

 Pavel Petrovich Bazhov